feathers-plus/docs/source/v1/feathers-vuex/mixins.md

 }
 ```

 If you were to handle two queries from the same service, you would use the `name` attribute to rename one of them.
 The results would be named accordingly.
+Note that the example below only shows the return values from the computes, not the functions.

 ```js
 makeFindMixin({ service: 'videos', name: 'myVideos' }) = {